-Removal & replacement of the above items
+- Removal & replacement of the above items

-Verification that the following transducers are within calibration specifications:
+- Verification that the following transducers are within calibration specifications:

+- Air

+- O2

-O2 Blended Gas Expiratory Inspiratory
+- Blended Gas

+- Expiratory

+- Inspiratory

-Exhaled Flow delta
+- Exhaled Flow delta

-Wye flow delta
+- Wye flow delta

-Auxiliary
+- Auxiliary

-Air

-Esophageal
+- Esophageal

-- Testing of the compressor output (on compressor equipped models) - Verification Testing to confirm the ventilator is functioning within optimum parameters. - Screen Calibration
+- Replacement of the O2 Sensor

+- Verification Testing to confirm the ventilator is functioning within optimum parameters.

+- Screen Calibration

+- Calibration of the Capnostat

+- Battery Performance Vertification

+- Every two years the following is recommended to be replaced:

+- Internal Batteries

+- External Batteries

 AVEA Maintenance should only be performed by a trained and authorized service technician.
-VIASYS Respiratory Care will make available to qualified technicians, service manuals, which include such items as circuit diagrams, component parts lists, calibration instructions and other information to assist in repair of those parts of the ventilator designated by the manufacturer as repairable items.
+Cardinal Health will make available to qualified technicians, service manuals, which include such items as circuit diagrams, component parts lists, calibration instructions and other information to assist in repair of those parts of the ventilator designated by the manufacturer as repairable items.